FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

 Financial constraints are frequently implicit within user queries, rendering compliance measurement impossible based on raw execution traces alone.
 To bridge this gap, \bench{} incorporates a lightweight finance attribute schema that explicitly annotates every tool in the library.
 The structured metadata enables both the baseline methods outlined in Section~\ref{sec:method} and the quantitative evaluation metrics in Eq.~\eqref{eq:mismatch} to rigorously assess operational acceptability.

 As summarized in Table~\ref{tab:attrs}, each tool is categorized along three distinct dimensions.
 These annotations are generated through an LLM-based labeling pipeline utilizing a three-vote majority agreement protocol to ensure consistency.
-Comprehensive details regarding the labeling rubric and extended attributes, such as data sensitivity and compliance risk, are provided in Appendix~\ref{sec:attributes}.
+Comprehensive details regarding the labeling rubric are provided in Appendix~\ref{sec:attributes}.
 By embedding these constraints directly into the tool definitions, our design decouples compliance standards from the agent under test, facilitating precise, trace-level auditing of domain mismatches.